CreatorDev/openwrt-old/README.md

 _X needs to be replaced with 0 or 1 depending upon firmware0 or firmware1 respectively._

 ##System upgrade

+If booted using any of the above methods, then you can upgrade your OpenWrt image using sysupgrade utility.
+However please note that sysupgrade cannot be used if openwrt image is not there in flash.
+In such cases, please refer [Flashing on uboot prompt], to update the ubifs image into nand flash.

 You can download the ubifs image from webserver using wget or copy from USB drive.But the image must be put into /tmp as OpenWRT switches to a ramfs to do upgrade.